 If the waves are big and heavy and you don’t have the skill to tackle them, it’s probably time to get out and find a calmer surf spot.

-If you keep facing off against waves that are beyond your skill level, you’re only going to risk damaging your board, and even your body.
+If you keep facing off against waves that are beyond your skill level, you’re only going to risk damaging your surfboard, body and quite possibly someone else’s body.

 If you decide to head straight for those big waves, keep the following in mind that you can turn tail and ride a wave in on your stomach at any time.

-- Make sure you’re committed to riding the wave.
-You’re going to need that confidence behind you.
+- Do not hesitate.
+Make sure you’re committed to riding the wave.
+You’re going to need that confidence to catch waves.

 - From here, you can choose to ride the wave, paddle over it, or if you timed it wrong you can push under it.

 - If you have a shortboard, you can duck dive to get underneath it.
 If not, you’ll need to do a turtle roll.